jcs-elpa/better-scroll/README.md

 # better-scroll
 > Improve user experience when scrolling window.

-Normally scroll up/down will move the cursor to the window boundry corresponding to the direction on how the window scrolls.
+Normally scroll up/down will move the cursor to the window boundary corresponding to the direction on how the window scrolls.
 This package provides it's own scrolling functions that will preserve cursor's position.